jsbin/learn/public/blog/my-zen-mode.md

 the console, but it's still in alpha testing.
 Along with adding a UI to all these settings, it also added some extra functionality, one of them being the default panels, meaning, everytime you load up jsbin.com, which panels will be open/closed.
 I've got my setup so the two defaults are the Javascript and the Console panels.
-Something I do pretty much anytime I use jsbin is to put the console panel *underneath* the Javascript one, you can simply drag the panel by its side and move it underneath.
+Something I do pretty much anytime I use JS Bin is to put the console panel *underneath* the Javascript one, you can simply drag the panel by its side and move it underneath.
 It would be good to have the panel position configuration be saved to user settings, and this is something we've spoken about and will be exploring internally.